Successfully Navigating the African Marketplace

 Africa’s potential for business growth is unlike any part of the world.
 Home to seven of the ten fastest growing economies, the continent is rapidly becoming one of the world’s most desired trade and investment destination.
 However, doing business in Africa presents its own unique opportunities and challenges.

-The IGD Advanced Executive Program on Doing Business in Africa is a high-level training program designed for senior executive American and global business leaders.
+The IGD Advanced Executive Program on Doing Business is a high-level training program designed for senior executive American and global business leaders.
 The executive program will equip U.S., African and global business leaders with the professional capacity and leadership skills, connections and real-world business exposure to effectively explore and engage in trade and investment opportunities on the African continent.

 The five-day immersion program will give business leaders the skills and practical knowhow to explore prospects for growth in emerging markets and context needed to ensure their success in navigating a dynamic African business environment.
 Leaders will gain working knowledge into the key business and trade trends, industries, and sectors in the country.